eclipse-archived/ceylon-lang.org/documentation/1.0/tour/types.md

 # #{page.title}

-This is the sixth leg in the Tour of Ceylon.
-The [previous leg](../sequences) looked at sequences.
+This is the seventh step in the Tour of Ceylon.
+The [previous installment](../sequences) introduced sequences.
 Now it's time to explore Ceylon's type system in more detail.

+In this chapter, we're going to discuss the closely related topics of _union and intersection types_, _enumerated types_, narrowing types, and finally _local type inference_.
+In this area, Ceylon's type system works quite differently from other langauges with static typing.

 ## Narrowing the type of an object reference